vitalybiryukov/ShearwaterAnimation/README.md

 # Shearwater Dive Log Animation

-It's a Python script which generates a set of Petrel screenshots based on the dive log info.
+It's a Python script which generates a set of Petrel CC mode screenshots based on the dive log info.

 Use ./divelog.py <Path_To_Shearwater_Desktop_DB_file> <Dive_Log_Number>